 Some people choose to live with fewer sleeping hours simply because they think they can stretch more hours of activity in their day.
 If this is you, remember that a better night’s sleep may actually increase your productivity in a shorter amount of time throughout your day because you have more energy and can think more clearly than when you are tired.
 For others, sleep loss is a result of already being overweight, which has brought on sleep apnea, lower back pain, or depression and anxiety.
 There are many management options for such problems, some of which might require medical attention.
 Check out the following tips first.
 They are simple enough for anyone to try to help themselves improve their sleep.

-Establish a regular exercise routine of 3-4 times per week, and do it well before bedtime.
+- Establish a regular exercise routine of three to four times per week, and do it well before bedtime.

-Try pre-bedtime rituals that relax you – warm baths, light reading, listening to calming music or recorded nature sounds.
+- Try pre-bedtime rituals that relax you.
+This can include warm baths, light reading, listening to calming music or recorded nature sounds.

-Don’t go to bed hungry, but don’t eat a big meal right before bedtime.
-Eating high protein food close to bedtime makes your body think it should be active and therefore keeps you awake.
+- Don’t go to bed hungry, but don’t eat a big meal right before bedtime.
+Eating foods high in protein close to bedtime makes your body think it should be active and therefore keeps you awake.

 - Don’t nap in the daytime if you have sleeping problems at night.

 - Don’t take in caffeine, nicotine or alcohol from the late afternoon and beyond.

 - Don’t lie in bed agitated if you can’t sleep.
 After a half hour, move to a different room and do something relaxing until you feel sleepy again.